ReliableBottle Jack Manufacturers and Suppliers in China

 PASSCA is a brand you can count on to provide high-quality bottle jack

-PASSCA bottle jack is compact and easy to carry, it is the most used products in portable automotive lifting service equipment
+PASSCA bottle jack is compact and easy to carry, it is the most used product in portable automotive lifting service equipment

-Bottle jacks are designed for lifting only not sustaining loads, used with passca jack stands/axle stands. and it only used on solid, level surfaces.
+Bottle jacks are designed for lifting only not sustaining loads, and used with passca jack stands/axle stands. and it isonly used on solid, level surfaces.

 PASSCA is a brand you can count on to provide high-quality bottle jack